olenasemerei/rsschool-cv/cv.md

 ##About me

 I am a student of RS School.
 I have a strong desire to learn programming.
-I am interesting in creating applications.I want to be useful to people.
+I am interesting in creating applications.
+I want to be useful to people.

 ##Skills